c-kendrick/counter-knights/README.md

 **Recoil** is the prototype's core design pillar and shapes every player decision.

+* **Pacing:** Pacing is driven organically by level design.
+Safe zones (like the sand) simply lack enemy placement, giving players a natural breather to manage their recoil and mana.
-* **Movement:** Transform-based, ensuring motion is deterministic and recoil remains predictable.
+* **Predictability:** Transform-based movement ensures player motion is deterministic, which keeps the core recoil mechanic feeling fair and predictable.
-* **Spells:** Prefab-driven, meaning damage, lifetime, and spread can be tuned without changing core code.
-* **Enemies:** Behavior uses raycast line-of-sight to spawn projectile prefabs, keeping combat tight and performant.
-* **Environment & UI:** Tilemaps and a UI layer updated by gameplay scripts allow level and HUD iteration to happen quickly.

 ---

 ## ⚙️ Technical Implementation

-I prioritised **WebGL** stability and rapid iteration by avoiding heavy physics and complex camera systems.
-Manual collision handling and prefab instantiation made features fast to prototype, and audio layering provided dramatic weight without needing a large state machine.
+I prioritised **WebGL** stability and rapid iteration by avoiding heavy physics engines and complex camera systems.

+* **Dynamic Recoil Math:** A recoil variable increases whenever the player moves or shoots.
+When a spell is fired, this variable determines how far "off" the shot will deviate from the mouse's exact aim point.
+A timer constantly decays this recoil variable, and the decay rate accelerates when the player stops moving and shooting.
+* **Combat Systems:** Spells are prefab-driven, allowing independent tuning of damage and spread without touching core code.
+Characters use lightweight variables to track health internally rather than relying on UI-heavy health bars.
+* **Enemy Logic:** Enemies use simple raycasting to determine line-of-sight.
+Breaking LOS triggers a basic finite state machine (Idle → See Player → Shoot) that spawns projectile prefabs, keeping the loop tight and performant.
+* **Environment & UI:** Tilemaps and a UI layer updated by gameplay scripts allow level and HUD iteration to happen quickly.

 > **Trade-offs:** The main technical trade-offs are runtime allocations from frequent `Instantiate` calls and predictable enemy patterns that reduce replay tension.